 Why the focus on survival and growth?
 The state of the industry, in light of the acceleration of change due to COVID, tells the story.

 Pre-COVID, the outlook for the P&C insurance industry was stable, with on average 2.4% growth and combined ratios just under 100 at 98.9%.
 However, ripples of change that have grown stronger are challenging this mature yet fragmented market.
 From converging macro trends, a changing risk landscape, a continued flow of capital and new competitors, change and digital transformation became the constant.
 In fact, InsurTech investment continued to reach new highs with $6.37B in 2019, introducing new technologies, business models, channels and products that would help transform the industry and meet the needs and expectations of a changing customer.
-COVID has accelerated digital transformation of the industry.
+COVID has accelerated the digital transformation of the insurance industry.

 Digital transformation needed to be much more than putting a portal on the front-end.
 Fundamentally, challenges and concerns with the insurance business operational model were exposed – particularly as compared to other industries - highlighting the need to transform and improve.
 Some key stats highlighting this include: